AlisAquilae/Academia/content/Notes/Literature Notes/Mathematics 3/Mathematics that Works 3-Chapter 2-Matrices and Linear Mappings.md

 ---
 ### 2.2 Matrices and Systems of Linear Equations
+#### 2.2.1 Matrix-Vector Equations
-With the knowledge of vectors that we have acquired in the meantine, we can nor write systems of linear equations as a vector equation
+With the knowledge of vectors that we have acquired in the meantime, we can nor write systems of linear equations as a vector equation

 >[!Example]
 >Consider the following system of linear equations: